SurniaUlula/wpsso-um/readme.txt

 = Changelog / Release Notes =

-**Version 1.4.0-dev1 (ETA 2016/04/02)**
+**Version 1.4.0-1 (ETA 2016/03/31)**

 Official announcement: N/A

 * *New Features*
+	* Added a new "Pro Update Manager" settings page with "Pro Update Check Schedule" and "Pro Update Version Filter" options.
-	* Added support for a new 'WPSSOUM_CHECK_HOURS' constant.
+	* Added a new 'WPSSOUM_CHECK_HOURS' constant.
 You can define this constant in your wp-config.php file to increase the default schedule of 24 hours.
 * *Improvements*
 	* None
 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Changes to support the new plugin update API v2.
 	* Tested with WordPress v4.5-RC1-37079.
-	* Updated json for the update API v2.

-**Version 1.3.0 (2016/02/14)**

-Official announcement: N/A

-Maintenance release for WordPress Social Sharing Optimization (WPSSO) v3.24.0.

-* *New Features*
-	* None
-* *Improvements*
-	* None
-* *Bugfixes*
-	* None
-* *Developer Notes*
+	* Adopted a standard version numbering system:
-	* None
+		* `{major}.{minor}.{bugfix}-{stage}{level}`

 == Upgrade Notice ==

-= 1.4.0-dev1 =

-ETA 2016/04/02 - Tested with WordPress v4.5-RC1-37079.
-Updated json for the update API v2.
-Added support for a new 'WPSSOUM_CHECK_HOURS' constant.

-= 1.3.0 =
+= 1.4.0-1 =

-2016/02/14 - Maintenance release for WordPress Social Sharing Optimization (WPSSO) v3.24.0.
+1.4.0-1 ETA 2016/03/31 - Added a new "Pro Update Manager" settings page with "Pro Update Check Schedule" and "Pro Update Version Filter" options.